• Skip to primary navigation

 Immediate Success

 The first time I directed a radio theater play, I noticed the students were immediately engaged!
 Even the reluctant students or those with severe learning challenges who were accompanied by an aid.
-Everyone talked about them.
+Everyone talked about them outside of my class.
 Even their core teachers mentioned the students shared with them their excitement and anticipation of their public performance.

 Had I run on to something which could make all of us happy?